verdx/libmultistreaming/README.md

 This example is extracted from [this simple app](htpps://github.com/verdx/libstreaming2.0-examples#Example2-sender).
 This Activity could also be a Fragment.

-The `StreamingRecordObserver´ is needed in this case to listen on when a local stream has been started or ended.
+Both the ´StreamingRecordObserver´ and ´TextureView.SurfaceTextureListener´ are technically optional in this case, but very recommended.
+The ´StreamingRecordObserver´ is used to be notified when a local stream has been started or ended.
 The ´TextureView.SurfaceTextureListener´ is used to be notified when the custom ´AutoFitTextureView´ is prepared to host the camera output.

 ```java
 public class MainActivity extends AppCompatActivity implements TextureView.SurfaceTextureListener, StreamingRecordObserver